Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 References:

-In writing your resume with zero experience, it’s crucial to concentrate on transferable skills.
-They are the qualities you have acquired through activities like volunteering, internships, or extracurricular activities that are applicable to a job in your desired field.
-For instance, if were a part of the student organisation perhaps you have previous experience in teamwork, leadership or event management.
-It is important to highlight your abilities as well as the accomplishments you’ve accomplished within these fields.
+When writing a resume with no prior experience, it’s essential to emphasise transferable skills.
+These are abilities that you have acquired through activities such as volunteering, internships or other activities that can be applied to the position you are seeking in your industry.
+For example, if you were a part of an organisation for students You may have had prior experience in teamwork, leadership or event planning.
+It is important to highlight these abilities and the achievements that you have made in these areas.

 Name and contact information